yomimono/talks/localhost.md

 ## Visualizing Control Flow

 + What if the scheduler left a log?

-## What About the Hypervisor?

-+ we can take just the pieces we need from that, too
-+ solo5 ukvm: take device requirement information and have the hypervisor only surface what's needed

 ## On the Desktop (MirageOS + QubesOS = <3)